Guides4Homeowners

 How To Paint Over Flaking Paint

-Flaking paint is an achievable task to fix, but must be treated with care for your plaster and walls.
-Trying to lay freshly new paint over flaky, peeled paint is difficult.
-As you won’t get fine results.
+Flaking paint is a relatively easy task to fix, but must be treated with care for your plaster and walls.
+Trying to lay freshly new paint directly over flaky, peeled paint wont give you a good looking result if you don’t prepare the area first.
 The flaky areas of paint must be stripped back entirely to the plaster before you start.

-Read on to discover the steps involved and how you can get what your home is looking for.
+Read on to discover the steps involved and how you can get a great looking final product.

 What we’re looking at: